Coordinated Beamforming for Networked Integrated Communication and Multi-TMT Localization: Conclusion

 \section{Conclusion}

-In this paper, we studied integrated communication and multi-TMT localization problems in a networked ISAC system.
-We developed signal models for communication and target localization within this ISAC system, subsequently deriving the SINR for communication and the CRLB for target localization.
-Building upon these performance metrics, we then formulated two nonconvex optimization problems to minimize the CRLB and maximize the minimum SINR.
-To address these optimization problems, we proposed three algorithms that leverage the SDR, bisection search, and SCA technique.
-Numerical simulations were conducted to demonstrate that the proposed algorithms can effectively achieve satisfactory trade-offs between communication and localization performance.
-Furthermore, the results also verified that TMTs offer advantages over BSs in terms of both communication and localization performance in networked ISAC systems.
+In this paper, we investigated the coordinated beamforming design for networked ISAC systems empowered by multiple TMTs.
+We first established the signal models for both communication and localization, deriving closed-form expressions for the communication SINR and the localization CRLB.
+Building upon these metrics, we formulated two nonconvex optimization problems aimed at minimizing the CRLB and maximizing the minimum SINR, respectively.
+To address these problems, we proposed effective algorithms leveraging SDR, bisection search, and SCA techniques.
+Numerical results demonstrated that the proposed algorithms achieve satisfactory trade-offs between communication and sensing, verifying that TMTs offer advantages over BSs in terms of both communication and localization performance.